Reus, Mueller on target as Germany ease past Georgia

-Reus scored after 39 minutes and Mueller soon doubled their lead as the Germans, who had an erratic start to qualifiers last year and lost in Poland, were never threatened by their weaker opponents.
+Reus put the visitors ahead after 39 minutes and Mueller doubled their lead before the break as the Germans, who had an erratic start to qualifiers last year and lost in Poland, were never threatened by their weaker opponents.

-The win lifted Germany to 10 points from five games, as many as leaders Poland, who take on Ireland later on Sunday.
+The win lifted Germany, who did not need to hit top form, to 10 points from five games, as many as leaders Poland, who take on Ireland later on Sunday.
 Scotland are also on 10.

-"A look at the table before the game was enough to see the urgency of the situation," Germany coach Joachim Loew told reporters.
-"We played a dynamic game, we then controlled it in the second half but did not have the same drive towards goal."

-Loew said their conversion rate would need to improve after again spurning several good chances and hitting the woodwork twice.

 Georgia have had a tough start in Group D, recording four defeats and a win in Gibraltar to stay on three points.